radicalxdev/marvel-ai-backend/app/features/quizzify/README.md

 ```

 #### PDF
 We use PdfReader to process PDF files, extracting text from each page individually and creating a Document object for each page.
-For filtering, you can either provide a list of specific page numbers that are necessary for quiz questions (Specific_list) or specify a range by including the first page number (section_start) and the last page number (section_end), both inclusive.
+For filtering, you can provide a list of specific page numbers that are necessary for quiz questions (Specific_list).
 ```
 {
     "user": {